neos/form/Documentation/Guide/source/adjusting-form-output.rst

 Adjusting a Form Element Template
 ---------------------------------

-Templates of the provided Form Elements are located in ``TYPO3.Form/Resources/Private/Form/``.
+The templates of the default Form Elements are located in ``TYPO3.Form/Resources/Private/Form/``.
 They are standard Fluid templates and most of them are really simple.
 Open up the ``Single-Line Text`` template for example: